-- 5.1 The determination of the wide-width strip force elongation properties of geotextiles provides design parameters for reinforcement type applications, for example design of reinforced embankments over soft subgrades, reinforced soil retaining walls, and reinforcement of slopes.
+5.1 The determination of the wide-width strip forceelongation properties of geotextiles provides design parameters for reinforcement type applications, for example design of reinforced embankments over soft subgrades, reinforced soil retaining walls, and reinforcement of slopes.
 When strength is not necessarily a design consideration, an alternative test method may be used for acceptance testing.
-Test Method D 4595 for the determination of the wide-width strip tensile properties of geotextiles may be used for the acceptance testing of commercial shipments of geotextiles but caution is advised since information about between-laboratory precision is incomplete (Note 7).
-Comparative tests as directed in 5.1.1 may be advisable. - 5.1.1 In cases of a dispute arising from differences in reported test results when using Test Method D 4595 for acceptance testing of commercial shipments, the purchaser and the supplier should conduct comparative tests to determine if there is a statistical bias between their laboratories.
+Test Method D4595/D4595M for the determination of the wide-width strip tensile properties of geotextiles may be used for the acceptance testing of commercial shipments of geotextiles, but caution is advised since information about between-laboratory precision is incomplete (Note 6).
+Comparative tests as directed in 5.1.1 may be advisable.

+5.1.1 In cases of a dispute arising from differences in reported test results when using Test Method D4595/D4595M for acceptance testing of commercial shipments, the purchaser and the supplier should conduct comparative tests to determine if there is a statistical bias between their laboratories.
 Competent statistical assistance is recommended for the investigation of bias.
-As a minimum, the two parties should take a group of test specimens which are as homogeneous as possible and which are from a lot of material of the type in question.
+At a minimum, the two parties should take a group of test specimens which are as homogeneous as possible and which are from a lot of material of the type in question.
 The test specimens should then be randomly assigned in equal numbers to each laboratory for testing.
 The average results from the two laboratories should be compared using Student's t-test for unpaired data and an acceptable probability level chosen by the two parties before the testing began.
-If a bias is found, either its cause must be found and corrected or the purchaser and the supplier must agree to interpret future test results in the light of the known bias. - 5.2 Most geotextiles can be tested by this test method.
+If a bias is found, either its cause must be found and corrected or the purchaser and the supplier must agree to interpret future test results in light of the known bias.

+5.2 Most geotextiles can be tested by this test method.
 Some modification of clamping techniques may be necessary for a given geotextile depending upon its structure.
 Special clamping adaptions may be necessary with strong geotextiles or geotextiles made from glass fibers to prevent them from slipping in the clamps or being damaged as a result of being gripped in the clamps.
-Specimen clamping may be modified as required at the discretion of the individual laboratory providing a representative tensile strength is obtained.
-In any event, the procedure described in Section 10 of this test method for obtaining wide-width strip tensile strength must be maintained. - 5.3 This test method is applicable for testing geotextiles either dry or wet.
-It is used with a constant rate of extension type tension apparatus. - 5.4 The use of tensile strength test methods that restrict the clamped width dimension to 50 mm (2 in.) or less, such as the ravel, cut strip, and grab test procedures, have been found less suitable than this test method for determining design strength parameters for some geotextiles.
+Specimen clamping may be modified as required at the discretion of the individual laboratory, provided a representative tensile strength is obtained.
+In any event, the a.
+Wedge clamps b.
+Curtis "Geo-Grips" FIG. 1 Wedge Clamps procedure described in Section 10 of this test method for obtaining wide-width strip tensile strength must be maintained.

+5.3 This test method is applicable for testing geotextiles either dry or wet.
+It is used with a constant-rate-of-extension type tension apparatus.

+5.4 The use of tensile strength test methods that restrict the clamped width dimension to 50 mm [2 in.] or less, such as the ravel, cut strip, and grab test procedures, have been found less suitable than this test method for determining design strength parameters for some geotextiles.
 This is particularly the case for nonwoven geotextiles.
-The wide-width strip technique has been explored by the industry and is recommended in these cases for geotextile applications. - 5.4.1 This test method may not be suited for some woven fabrics used in geotextile applications that exhibit strengths approximately 100 kN/m or 600 lbf/in. due to clamping and equipment limitations.
-In those cases, 100-mm (4-in.) width specimens may be substituted for 200-mm (8-in.) width specimens.
+The wide-width strip technique has been explored by the industry and is recommended in these cases for geotextile applications.

+5.4.1 This test method may not be suited for some woven fabrics used in geotextile applications that exhibit strengths approximately 100 kN/m or 600 lbf/in. due to clamping and equipment limitations.
+In those cases, 100 mm [4 in.] width specimens may be substituted for 200 mm [8 in.] width specimens.
 On those fabrics, the contraction effect cited in 1.4 is minimal and, consequently, the standard comparison can continue to be made.